Planck 2018 results. IV. Diffuse component separation: SEVEM

 Once the frequency maps are cleaned, inpainting at the position of the point sources detected at each of those channels is carried out.
 Moreover, once these cleaned inpainted maps are ready, the non-blind point source detection algorithm is run again on them and additional point sources detected (see lower part of Table~\ref{tab:ps_sevem}).
 These newly identified sources are also inpainted.
 This second iteration of the algorithm was performed for intensity in the previous release but not for polarization; in this version it is done for both cases.
 The joint area inpainted outside the \sevem\ mask in the three cleaned channels used to produce the combined maps corresponds to around a $0.04\%$ of the sky, and is fully covered by the common confidence mask.
 As for intensity, exactly the same inpainting procedure is applied to the simulations processed through the \sevem\ pipeline, to account for any possible effects introduced by this step.
 The cleaned $Q$ and $U$ maps for the 70-, 100-, 143-, and 217-GHz channels are shown in Fig.~\ref{fig:sevem_freqmaps}.
 The maps have been smoothed with a Gaussian beam with 80\arcmin\ FWHM resolution to allow for better visualization.

 The last step is to combine the cleaned single-frequency maps in order to produce the final $Q$ and $U$ cleaned CMB maps.
 This is done by combining in harmonic space the cleaned 100, 143, and 217-GHz maps.
 The weights take into account the noise of each channel and its resolution.
 In addition, recognizing the fact that the 217-GHz channel is likely to be somewhat more susceptible to large-scale systematic residuals than the other two channels, we also introduce a relative down-weighting of the 217-GHz channel on the largest scales.
 This can be seen in Fig.~\ref{fig:weights_sevem_P}, where the harmonic weights are given for the 100- (red), 143- (blue), and 217-GHz (green) channels.
 The same weights are applied for $E$ and $B$.
 The resolution of the combined map corresponds to a Gaussian beam of FWHM 5\arcm\ and \healpix\ resolution $\nside = 2048$, with a maximum multipole $\ell_{\mathrm{max}} = 3000$.
+We consider a lower $\ell_{\mathrm{max}}$ for polarization than for intensity due to the lower signal-to-noise ratio of the polarization data.